electricimp/Parse/README.md

 ## destroyObject(*className, objectId, [callback]*)

-To remove an object from the database, call *destroyObject()*.
+To remove a data object from the database, call *destroyObject()*.
 Pass the name of the class you want, the Parse object ID (returned when you save the object, see below) and, optionally, a callback function.
 If you provide a callback, the retrieval request will be processed asynchronously, otherwise it will be processed synchronously.
 The callback requires a single parameter into which a table will be passed comprising two keys: *err* and *data*.
 This table is returned by the method itself if you do not provide a callback.

 ```squirrel
 sensorObjectIds <- []